Sonu8544/Sonu8544/README.md

 <h3 align="left">Hi There, I'm Sonu Kumar</h3>
-<p align="left"> A passionate and self-taught <strong>  Front-end Developer </strong> from India.
-I really enjoy building the Front-end of Websites and occasionally Designing.
-Other than that, I'm passionate about playing cricket. </p>
+<p align="left"> A passionate and self-taught Front-end Developer from India, specializing in React and Next.js.
+I thoroughly enjoy crafting the Front-end of Websites and occasionally dabbling in Design.
+Outside of coding, I'm deeply passionate about playing cricket. </p>

  Feel free to <a href="https://yourportfolio.com" target="_blank">visit my portfolio website</a> to find out more about me and explore some of my recent projects.